Wheels Slowing Spinning? What’s Your Motivation?

 • Students and veterans who struggle with focus, goal-setting, time-management or other life skills that might be interfering in their upward success,

-• At-home students who want to ensure they’re on track for their exams and for their career goals,
+• At-home students who want to ensure they’re on track for their exam and career goals,

-• Veteran court reporters, CART Captioners expanding their career options in related fields,
+• Veteran court reporters, CART providers, and broadcast captioners expanding their career options in related fields,

-• Students and veterans alike who find they’re struggling with key areas of daily practice.
+• Students and veterans alike who find they’re struggling with key areas of daily practice,

 Check out: Reach Your Goals with Tutoring and Empowerment Coaching

 About Monette Benoit:

-As a 25+ year court reporter, CART Captioner, author of NCRA test-prep material, and an instructor, public speaker, Monette Benoit has taught multiple theories, academics, all speed classes, and the 225 homeroom within NCRA-approved schools and a community college.
+As a 25+ year court reporter, CART provider, author of NCRA test prep material, and an instructor, public speaker, Monette Benoit has taught multiple theories, academics, all speed classes, and the 225 homeroom within NCRA-approved schools and a community college.
 She understands the challenges many adults now face in our industry and schooling.

 Monette Benoit has worked with thousands of professionals, court reporters, CART providers, captioners, students, and instructors.
-She has also helped to create new court reporting training programs, worked with federal grants, and assisted instructors in developing curriculum for both in-class and at-home students.
+She has also helped create new court reporting training programs, worked with federal grants, and assisted instructors in developing curriculum for both in-class and at-home students.

 Her one-on-one tutoring, private coaching, has greatly assisted thousands of students, novice and experienced professionals to privately reach the next level.

-Monette’s Musings is a blog containing information for busy professionals, students, and individuals who seek to reach higher.
-Reach up.
-Bring it. * Bring it today!
+Monette’s Musings is a blog containing information for busy professionals, students, and individuals who are fearless and seek to create their success each day.